-NOTES TO THE FINANCIAL STATEMENTS (continued) FOR THE YEAR ENDED 31 DECEMBER 2023 (All amounts expressed in RMB million unless otherwise specified)
+NOTES TO THE FINANCIAL STATEMENTS (continued) FOR THE YEAR ENDED 31 DECEMBER 2023

 III.
 SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES AND ACCOUNTING ESTIMATES (continued)

 - 21. Insurance contracts (continued) - 21.8 Modification and derecognition

 If the modification of terms of an insurance contract meets one of the following conditions, the Group derecognises the original contract and recognises the modified contract as a new contract.